Rosy Armen: Biography

-Rosy Armen was born to Kourchoud Hohannessian from Dzhagry, Nakhitchevan and to Nvart Alozian from a suburb of Ankara.
+Rosy Armen was born to Kourchoud Hovhannessian from Dzhagry, Nakhitchevan and to Nvart Alozian from an Armenian suburb of Van.
 The Armenian couple had met each other after having immigrated to France in the 1920s.
 Rosy Hohannessian was born in Paris, France, on 1 May 1939.
 Rosy has been singing since the age of four, when she would lead the youth orchestra of her school until she eventually started singing solo songs.
 Despite her parents disapproval of a career in singing, Rosy Hohannessian, later Rosy Bedrossian continued on with her passion and eventually, took the stage name Rosy Armen and had success also singing next to established French music stars in France.
 She chose the last name Armen so that her Armenian fans would be aware of her nationality.

 This success made her a well-known figure not only in France, but also all over Europe, the Soviet Union, United States and the Middle East where there were many Armenian communities and was invited to the imperial coronation as the official singer in October 1967.

 In 1970 she took part in the selection rounds to represent Spain at the Eurovision Song Contest 1970, singing "Gwendolyne".
 Julio Iglesias, went on to represent Spain with the same song.
 In the finals, Armen was part of the trio singing backing vocals.

-Her repertoire includes music from Aram Khachaturian (composer of the famous "Sabre dance"), Arno Babadjanian, Michel Legrand.
+Her repertoire includes music from Aram Khachaturian, Arno Babadjanian, Michel Legrand.
 She sing Boris Pasternak and Yevgeny Yevtushenko poems.